gcosma/COP509/plagiarism/ReadMe.md

 ## Dataset Overview

 ### Learning Tasks

-- a.
-What is inheritance in object oriented programming?
+A. What is inheritance in object oriented programming?
-- b.
-Explain the PageRank algorithm that is used by the Google search engine.
+B. Explain the PageRank algorithm that is used by the Google search engine.
-- c.
-Explain the Vector Space Model that is used for Information Retrieval.
+C. Explain the Vector Space Model that is used for Information Retrieval.
-- d.
-Explain Bayes Theorem from probability theory.
+D. Explain Bayes Theorem from probability theory.
-- e.
-What is dynamic programming?
+E. What is dynamic programming?

 Each task was designed to:
 - Represent different areas of Computer Science
 - Be answerable in 200-300 words
-- Not require specialised knowledge
+- Not require specialized knowledge
 - Have relevant Wikipedia articles as source material

 ## Dataset Overview